apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 DAG & Task Documentation
 ------------------------

-It's possible to add documentation or notes to your DAGs & task objects that are visible in the web interface ("Graph" & "Tree" for DAGs, "Task Instance Details" for tasks).
+It's possible to add documentation or notes to your Dags & task objects that are visible in the web interface ("Graph" & "Tree" for Dags, "Task Instance Details" for tasks).

 There are a set of special task attributes that get rendered as rich content if defined: